chryswoods/siremol.org/tutorials/somd/Binding_free_energy/FESetup.md

 ```
 FESetup setup.in
 ```
+With the protein setup and using sander, running FESetup can take a little while.
+If a lot of different setups are required running this on a cluster might be a good idea and will be discussed in a bit more detail in the batch setup.

-In the case of the alchemical setup a few more output files are generated.
+After running the above setup.in file through FESetup all the required output files are generated.
 The FESetup directory should now look like this:

 ```
 _complexes  _ligands    _proteins  T4-lysozyme.log